coryshaw/summarize-webpage-chrome-plugin/README.md

 - Google Chrome Browser
 - OpenAI API Key (You can obtain one by creating an account on [OpenAI](https://openai.com/api/))
+- Node.js and npm installed on your local machine

 ### Loading the Extension